johnamit/nextquest/README.md

 - review snapshots
 - current player counts
 Notes:
+- Your steam ID can be found under account details on the Steam website.
+It's a 17-digit ID.
 - some profiles may be private or unavailable
 - metadata completeness can vary by title